Observations on the Netflix Inc. (NASDAQ:NFLX) Growth Curve

 Sponsored

-Further, it is important to consider NFLX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.31.Likewise, its price to free cash flow for the last twelve months stands at 189.36.
-NFLX’s price to book ratio for the most recent quarter was 6.68, resulting in an 22.21 price to cash per share for the period.
+Further, it is important to consider NFLX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.36.Likewise, its price to free cash flow for the last twelve months stands at 191.26.
+NFLX’s price to book ratio for the most recent quarter was 6.89, resulting in an 22.43 price to cash per share for the period.

 How does Netflix Inc. (NFLX) stock rate among analysts?
 Buy, sell, or hold?